Last Updated: April 4, 2021

 4. Avoid Stock-outs by Picking up on Patterns and Anticipating Customer Demand

 Look for sales patterns during certain times of the day, week, holiday season, etc. Too often businesses are caught off guard by spikes in sales when they are actually predictable events.
 Your point of sale system should be an integral part of this.

-Automatic, up-to-date inventory reports are part of what makes Korona’s cloud-based inventory system an improvement to any retail store.
-These help illustrate your business’s ebbs and flows in a tangible way, allowing you to order and stock accordingly.
+Automatic, up-to-date inventory reports are part of what makes a cloud-based inventory system an improvement to any retail store.
+This helps illustrate your business’s ebbs and flows in a tangible way, allowing you to order and stock accordingly.

 5. Maintain Good Relationships with Vendors and Manage Your Capital

 Communicate often with your vendors and always settle invoices on time.
-They suffer from the same inventory issues that you do.
-The more you can communicate the more you can anticipate changes in availability for certain products.
-There are times to make large orders and times when you can afford to order products in smaller, more frequent batches.
+Similarly, they suffer from the same inventory issues you do.
+The more you can communicate, the more you can anticipate changes in availability of certain products.
+There are times when you can make large orders, and times when you can afford to order products in smaller, more frequent batches.

 This goes hand in hand with managing your working capital.
-Over-ordering one week can leave your pockets (and stock) empty for the next.
-Additionally, use marketing and pricing strategy on the floor to adapt.
-If you notice a significant surplus that isn’t moving, offer discounts or change its position in your store.
+Over-ordering for one week can leave your pockets (and stock) empty for the next.
+Additionally, use marketing and pricing strategies on the floor to adapt.
+In either case, if you notice a significant surplus that isn’t moving, offer discounts or change its position in your store.

-The inventory game is a tedious one, but it doesn’t have to be as frustrating as it often is.
-Streamlining the supply chain process with the right point of sale system can help prevent stockouts and, in the end, keep customers coming back happily.
+The inventory game is tedious, but it doesn’t have to be as frustrating as it often is.
+Streamlining the supply chain process with the right point of sale system can help prevent stock-outs and, in the end, keep customers coming back happily.
 Let us know what you think and any other ways you’ve improved your inventory management.
-Give us a shout to find out more about Korona’s cloud-based inventory system.
+Give us a shout to find out more about KORONA POS’s cloud-based inventory system.